OpenDataServices/cove/README.rst

 http://cove.opendataservices.coop/
 http://standard.open-contracting.org/validator/

-We deploy the latest version of CoVE at the end of each calendar month (usually the last Thursday of the Month).
+We deploy the latest version of CoVE at the end of each calendar month (usually the last Thursday of the month).
-We make development version ready for user testing (mainly internally) two weeks before deployment.
+We make a development version ready for user testing (mainly internally) two weeks before deployment.
 Our cut off date for new features to be considered in that cycle is the week before that.

 Feature requests, bugs, questions and answers etc are all handled via GitHub.
 We use release cycle milestones to organise those issues.
 We also use Huboard as a way to prioritise issues and indicate what is being worked on.

 Serious Bug fixes and 'priority' features, that need to make it into a release at short notice can be included by negotiation.

 Requirements